 Today Tuesday, 31th of March of 2015, the sun rose in Port Alfred at 6:24 h and sunset was at 18:09 h.
 The moon set at 2:41 h at 283º west.
 Then, the moon rose at 79º east at 15:57 h.

-The solunar fishing calendar in Port Alfred tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in Port Alfred tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: